January 10th 2017

 Then you wouldn't have to worry when major social networks do their next round of layoffs and power down your profile page because they couldn't afford to pay their server bills.

 Then you wouldn't have to worry about keeping up that profile page that never belonged to you to begin with.
-Right, because someone else was paying the bill for you to publish photos of yourself to their servers.
+Someone else was paying the bill for you to publish photos of yourself and other to their servers.

 Using asymmetric key cryptography it is possible to verify the authorship of documents.
 A user uploads an object, and then creates another signature object, which links to the first object, the user's public key, and a signature (of the object, with the key).
 Source